tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

 and q.text  not like '%sys.dm_exec_cached_plans %'
 ```

 As you can see we have 2 plans with a count of 5 for each.
-This is because we didn&#8217;t use sp_executesql correctly and the engine couldn&#8217;t reuse the plan.
+This is because we didn't use sp_executesql correctly and the engine couldn't reuse the plan.
 Here is what Books On Line has to say

 > sp_executesql can be used instead of stored procedures to execute a Transact-SQL statement a number of times when the change in parameter values to the statement is the only variation.
 Because the Transact-SQL statement itself remains constant and only the parameter values change, the Microsoft® SQL Server™ query optimizer is likely to reuse the execution plan it generates for the first execution.